ausazh/Proto-Azxish/new docs/river-accomp.md

-# River Story Accompanying Document
+# River Story Detailed Document

-Lists all relevant vocab and grammar/random notes in order I've put them here to keep the river story doc free of random notes and stuff
+Detailed form for derivation and comparison with protolang

+Each Line will be given as:
+- *English*
+- *Vuhîñkam*

 ## Line 1